 In 1962, the year she graduated from art school, Steir was included in a group show at the High Museum of Art in Atlanta.
 In 1964 her work was in a show called “Drawings” at the Museum of Modern Art in New York.
 Her first one-person exhibition was at the Terry Dintenfass Gallery, New York, in 1964.
 During that time, she worked in New York as an illustrator and a book designer.
 Around 1970 she became friends with Sol LeWitt, Lawrence Weiner, and other conceptual artists, and she made a trip to New Mexico to visit Agnes Martin.

 Steir’s first museum exhibition, in 1973 at the Corcoran Gallery of Art, Washington, DC, marks the beginning of a career dense with painting exhibitions.
 Her work is like a chant, and evokes stillness.
-For the past ten years the stillness has become denser, and she has made her marks by flinging, pouring, and dripping paint.
-Images of waterfalls resulted naturally from this approach, and she has also worked from time to time with images that evoke the night sky.
+She has made her marks by flinging, pouring, and dripping paint.
+Images of waterfalls are the result from this approach, and she has also worked from time to time with images that evoke the night sky.
 Steir has said that she makes her work with the attitude of a gymnast, “first the meditation, then the leap.”
 In her art, she has given up chasing the self in favor of something larger.

-Steir has also made installation work (shown at Documenta IX, Kassel, Germany, in 1992) and is an important printmaker.
+Steir has created installations and is an important printmaker.
 Crown Point Press began publishing her prints in 1977, and in 1983 the Spencer Museum of Art, University of Kansas, gave her a print and drawing exhibition.
 A print retrospective at the Cabinet des Estampes in Geneva traveled to the Tate Gallery in London.